nl-digigo/visi/docs/visi1.7/Introduction.md

     into the progress of the collaboration and prevents noise in communication.

+3. Organizations take the step from document-driven working to data- and process-driven working

 With the help of VISI, organisation get a better grip on, and become more mature in, steering and structuring projects and collaborations.\